 Pumpkin haupia pie takes a classic recipe – which on its own is amazing! – and makes it delicious in its own unique way.
 What is Haupia?
 Haupia is a classic Hawaiian dessert made with coconut milk, sugar, and a thickener, usually cornstarch.
 Haupia thickens into a Jell-O-like consistency that is smooth, delicate, and creamy.
 Haupia is often served as a stand-alone dessert eaten at luaus or served with Hawaiian plate lunches.
 But you will also find haupia layered on other desserts, like this one, for unique and delicious combinations.
 Combining pumpkin pie with haupia is a winning combination as the pumpkin and coconut from the haupia complement each other perfectly.

 You will need a 9-inch deep-dish pie crust.
 You can make your own or buy a pre-made, frozen crust.
-I do like to make my own, but I will, from time to time, buy a pre-made crust to save time.
-The best reason for making your own pie crust is that there are fewer ingredients than in a store-bought crust.
+I like to make my own, but I will buy a pre-made crust from time to time to save time.
+The best reason for making your own pie crust is there are fewer ingredients than in a store-bought crust.
 When you make your own, you don’t need all the preservatives and stabilizers that go into a store-bought crust.
 A homemade pie crust only has 4 ingredients: flour, salt, butter, and shortening.
 With some practice, you’ll be making your own pie crust with ease.
 I am putting together a post on making a homemade pie crust, so stay tuned!

-- Start by preheating your oven to 425F degrees.
-If you bought a premade pie crust, allow it to sit at room temperature for 15 minutes.
+- Start by preheating your oven to 425°F. If you bought a premade pie crust, allow it to sit at room temperature for 15 minutes.
 Meanwhile, mix your pumpkin pie ingredients.
 This is half of the normal pumpkin mixture you would make for a full pumpkin pie.

 - In a small bowl, combine the brown sugar, cinnamon, salt, ginger, and cloves.